-So my question remains: who invented Christianity?
+So my question is this: who invented Christianity?
 Our only primary source of information about Jesus comes from written records.
 Within the New Testament the letters of Paul (at least those regarded as genuinely Pauline by scholars) are the earliest known documents, followed later by the four Gospels.
 However, there are many other writings that did not make it into the New Testament - gospels attributed to Thomas, Peter and Mary, the Shepherd of Hermas and very many others.
 And the authorship of one that did make into the New Testament, the so-called Letter to the Hebrews, is quite unknown.
 Of the New Testament books, we only have manuscripts from the early second century, and of the thousands of fragments that make up this collection, there are countless discrepancies between them - textual variations of any particular passage - and frequently it is possible to see how scribes, many of whom in early days were untrained and even illiterate, deliberately altered texts, often in order to pursue an alternative theological understanding, or else simply made mistakes through carelessness.
 In the end, however, we can only trust that the version we are reading in English is as close to the original as is possible.

 There are at least three ways of looking at Jesus.
 The three synoptic gospels (Mark, Matthew and Luke) offer one portrait, St Paul's letters, written before any of the gospels, offer another, and the gospel of John a third (and, as I've just mentioned, these are not the only contemporary writings we could consider).
 All three present Jesus in different ways, but by the time Mark's gospel was written, just before or after the catastrophic fall of Jerusalem in 70 CE, the small Christian communities had put together their own portraits of Jesus, and it is from these communities that the gospels emerge.
 In a sense they are naïve, simple and compelling, lacking the sophistication of Paul's theology or the transcendence of John's gospel.
-We see the man Jesus as a wandering prophet, called perhaps in his early thirties to undertake what he saw as a crucial mission - to get the Jewish people to rediscover the transformative power of God in the affairs of daily living, not just in the rituals of Sabbath worship and in fussy obedience to the ancient Law.
+We see the man Jesus as a wandering prophet, called perhaps in his early thirties (at the moment of his baptism, perhaps?) to undertake what he saw as a crucial mission - to get the Jewish people to rediscover the transformative power of God in the affairs of daily living, not just in the rituals of Sabbath worship and in fussy obedience to the ancient Law.
 There was an urgency in Jesus' teaching to reform the ancient Jewish faith before the imminent end of the world when God's kingdom would at last be established.
 He was a religious revolutionary who did not want to cause a political revolution - there had been already far too many failed attempts at revolution against the might of the Roman Empire and its predecessors to start another.
 But the practical, earthy teaching of Jesus was enough to start a different sort of revolution, one which threatened the authority and power of the ruling Jewish leaders and offered a radically new understanding of their faith.
 It was this determination of Jesus to confront the Jewish authorities, and the inevitable repercussions on the relationship between them and the Roman authorities, that eventually led to his final confrontation in Jerusalem and his execution.

 The death of Jesus was inescapably a political matter.
 At the time, in Jerusalem during Passover week, the crowds were ecstatic about the appearance of Jesus as a charismatic preacher.
-With the expectations that he might just be the Messiah the Jews had been waiting for over several centuries went the hope that as Messiah he might be the one who would drive out the Romans once and for all.
-Jesus did not seem to be afraid of the Jewish hierarchy, indeed he welcomed confrontations and won the arguments time and time again.
+With the expectation that he might just be the Messiah the Jews had been waiting for over several centuries went the hope that as Messiah he might be the one who would drive out the Romans once and for all.
+Jesus did not seem to be afraid of the Jewish hierarchy; indeed he welcomed confrontations and won the arguments time and time again.
 It was a political conspiracy on the part of those Jewish leaders that convinced the Romans that Jesus was a threat to public order, and he, like hundreds before him, was crucified.
 However strong was the expectation that Jesus was indeed the Messiah, the crucifixion must surely have dashed any such hope.
 But it might also provide a clue about the emergence of resurrection stories.

 That, for me, is sufficient explanation of the reason Jesus was executed.
 Long ago, in college days, I read a book long forgotten, which suggested that the message of Jesus was not unlike the message of the many prophets of Old Testament times.
 Indeed, there are many passages which call the people back to their belief in a God who delivered them from various forms of slavery time and time again, and urge them to keep faith with God.
 But the formalities of temple worship and the power of priests focused the attention of the people into what I've already called "fussy obedience to the ancient Law", to the point where religious observance became the supreme test of faithfulness.
 Jesus shattered this illusion and broke all the religious conventions: he touched the sick and even dead Lazarus, enjoyed the company of "sinners", went out of his way to include women, and engaged with the poor as if they were important!
 Revolution indeed!